-SHA-2 certificates will probably become mandatory during 2014 because of insufficient reliability of the SHA-1 algorithm.
+SHA-2 certificates will probably become mandatory during 2014 as a result of the insufficient strength of the SHA-1 algorithm.

-Considering the lifespan of the certificates used in the EGI infrastructure (13 to 18 months), CAs will likely start to release SHA-2 signed credentials during 2013, following the policies defined by IGTF and according to the risk assessment conducted by EUgridPMA.
+Considering the lifespan of the certificates used in the EGI infrastructure (13 to 18 months), CAs will probably start to release SHA-2 signed credentials during 2013, following the policies defined by the IGTF and according to the risk assessment conducted by the EUgridPMA.

-The readiness of deployed middleware, application software and future releases of software using certificates and user proxies will be assessed.
+The readiness of all deployed middleware, application software and future releases of software making use of certificates and user proxies will be assessed.
 An action plan has been defined for this.

-EGI Operations are monitoring the evolution of the SHA-2 support (together with RFC proxies support) to define the middleware upgrade guidelines.
+EGI Operations are monitoring the evolution of SHA-2 support (together with RFC proxy support) to define the middleware upgrade guidelines.